pcpackrat/ASL3-AutoHotSpot/README.md

 # Apple Users !!!
 This is not handling apostrophes in the SSID.
-You will need to rename you device
+You will need to rename your device

-Open Settings
-Tap General
-Scroll down and tap About
-Tap next to your device name to clear the text
-Enter your new name
+Open Settings -> Tap General -> Scroll down and tap About -> Tap your device name -> Enter new name without special chars

 # sudo into a root shell
 sudo su